teijo/jquery-bracket/README.md

 jQuery bracket is a jQuery plugin that lets users create and display single and double elimination brackets for tournament play.

-Feedback can be sent via mail to teijo(a)aropupu.fi or via IRC to Aroppuu @ IRC/Quakenet.
-If you've found use for this script, I'd be happy to hear about it.
-Drop me a link and let me know if it can be shared on this project page.

 ## [GotBracket.com](http://www.gotbracket.com/), follow and host tournaments - powered by jQuery Bracket